Teyras/MT/text/chapters/110_analysis.md

 alternatives to parallel with negligible differences, at least considering our use-case where we simply need to launch a fixed number of commands simultaneously on the same machine.
-Nonetheless, we shall make sure that the measurements did in fact run in parallel in the analysis of results.
+Nonetheless, we shall make sure that the measurements did in fact run in parallel in the evaluation of results.

+Throughout the text, we understand "execution setup" as a union of execution setup type (e.g., `parallel-homogeneous`) and system load level (the number of parallel workers).

-### Choice of Workloads
+### Choice of Measured Assignment Types

 There are numerous types of programming assignments suitable for automated evaluation that differ in their characteristics and requirements.